-The idea for the construction is: if a row becomes 8-loaded at stage $s$: \begin{itemize} \item $s$ is an $A$-stage; a {\em target} interval $[n,m]$ is determined such that row $m$ is 8-loaded \item row $n$ is 4-loaded and row $n-1$ is not 4-loaded \item $n$ is enumerated into $D$ at $s+1$, which becomes a $D$-stage \item at the end of $s+1$, all 8-loaded rows have been eliminated. \end{itemize} A $D$-enumeration will require sufficiently loaded {\em nearby} blocks; this feature limits the gain in the compression of $A$ into $D$, giving \eqref{zZJrgEfj2g}.
+The idea for construction is that whenever a row becomes 8-loaded at $A$-stage $s$, we determine a {\em target} interval $[n,m]$ such that row $m$ is 8-loaded, row $n$ is 4-loaded and row $n-1$ is not 4-loaded.
+We enumerate $n$ into $D$ at $s+1$, which becomes a $D$-stage, and by the end of stage $s+1$, all 8-loaded rows have been eliminated.
+A $D$-enumeration will require sufficiently loaded {\em nearby} blocks; this feature limits the gain in the compression of $A$ into $D$, giving \eqref{zZJrgEfj2g}.

 {\bf Construction.} At $s>0$, if there is a least 8-loaded row $m$: \begin{itemize} \item let $n\leq m$ be the least such that for each $t\in [n,m]$ the $t$-row is 4-loaded \item make $s+1$ a $D$-stage, say that $[n,m]$ is the {\em target} and enumerate $n$ into $D$. \end{itemize} Otherwise, go to the next stage.